Why will AI enhance, not replace, human diplomacy?

 Next Steps: Preparing diplomats for the AI transformation

-AI is a powerful tool, but it is still just a tool.
-It must serve diplomacy, not replace it.
-The human element, with all its complexity and creativity, will ensure that diplomacy remains relevant in the AI era.
-As we step into this new chapter, the future of diplomacy looks bright precisely because it will continue to be a deeply human endeavour.
+In sum, AI is a powerful tool, but it is still just a tool.
+It is a good master and a bad servant.
+As we step into AI transformation, the future of diplomacy looks bright precisely because it will continue to be a deeply human endeavour.

 0 replies